 Faculty and Staff

-I am a Professor of Political Science.
-My second book, When Bad Policy Makes Good Politics: Running the Numbers on Health Reform, was released earlier this year by Oxford University Press.
-My first book was War, the American State, and Politics since 1898 (Cambridge University Press, 2011; paperback, 2013), and my scholarly articles have appeared in outlets such as The Journal of Politics, Political Science Quarterly, Journal of Policy History, Political Research Quarterly, and Presidential Studies Quarterly.
-From 2010-2012, I was on leave at Harvard University as a Robert Wood Johnson Scholar in Health Policy Research.
-Previously, I was the Patrick Henry Scholar at Johns Hopkins University, a Fellow at the Miller Center of Public Affairs, and a Visiting Scholar at the University of California, Berkeley's Institute of Governmental Studies.
+I am the Director of The Mansfield Center's Ethics and Public Affairs Program and a Professor of Political Science.
+My most recent book is Never Trump: The Revolt of the Conservative Elites (Oxford University Press, 2020), co-authored with Steven Teles.
+I am also the author of When Bad Policy Makes Good Politics: Running the Numbers on Health Reform (Oxford University Press, 2017) and War, the American State, and Politics since 1898 (Cambridge University Press, 2011).
+My scholarly articles have appeared in academic journals such as The Journal of Politics, Political Science Quarterly, Journal of Policy History, Political Research Quarterly, and Presidential Studies Quarterly.
+I've also written extensively for the popular press, including The Atlantic, The New York Times, The Washington Post, The New Republic, National Affairs, Washington Monthly, and The American Interest.
+Previously, I was a Robert Wood Johnson Scholar at Harvard University, the Patrick Henry Scholar at Johns Hopkins University, a Fellow at the Miller Center of Public Affairs, and a Visiting Scholar at the University of California, Berkeley's Institute of Governmental Studies.

 Ph.D., University of Virginia, 2008; B.A., Davidson College, 2000

-#NeverTrump (Oxford University Press, under contract), with Steven Teles.
+Never Trump: The Revolt of the Conservative Elites (Oxford University Press, 2020), with Steven Teles.

 When Bad Policy Makes Good Politics (Oxford University Press, 2017).